CenturyLinkCloud/PublicKB/ElasticBox/appliance-initialsetup.md

    Log back in as the appliance admin using the credentials in step 1.
 Add your new user account as an administrator in the Admin Console.
 Going forward, use this admin account to manage the appliance and settings for your organization.

 ### Changing the ElasticBox Hostname
 Hostname is a friendly name for the ElasticBox IP address for example, yourcompany.com:80 or name.example.com:443.
-The hostname should point to the IP adress of the appliance virtual machine.
+The hostname should point to the IP address of the appliance virtual machine.
 To allow users to connect, also make sure your network firewall allows inbound traffic to the appliance IP address via TCP ports 80, 443, 5671, and 5672.
 ![appliance-setup4.png](../images/ElasticBox/appliance-setup4.png)

 **Steps**